CreadDiscans/ServiceDesigner/TUTORIAL.md

 >   // some function to do
 > }
 > ```
-> #### 1. _Render React at the Web_
+> * #### Render React at the Web
 > ![renderReact](./asset/img/renderReact.gif)
-> #### 2. _Render React Native at the App_
+> * #### Render React Native at the App
 > ![renderReactNative](./asset/img/renderReactNative.gif)
-> They are the result screen after rendering design component by extended at the project component.
+> They are the result screens after rendering the project components that are extending design component.
-> The alert poped up because set this function at _componentDidMount()_ to both component.
+> You can create or call the functions what you want to use, just like call alert function at _componentDidMount()_ in these examples.
-> As you know from this result, you don't have to do UI workprocess complicatedly at your project any more!
+> And also, as you know from this result, you don't have to work with UI workprocess complicatedly at your project any more!
-> Just extend design component at your project and work with your code as much as you want.
+> Just extend design component at your project, and render it.
+You will get the result what you want.

 ### 2. _Create component at your project_
 <!-- > ```css